 - Implementing \$10 surcharges on both motor vehicle registrations and motor vehicle title transfers.
-These surcharges would raise an estimated \$57 million per year, and would be deposited in the Special Revenue Fund to fund transportation needs not eligible for trunk highway funds: - o Greater Minnesota transit \$10 million annual base increase - Bike and pedestrian infrastructure, including Safe Routes to Schools administration \$2.5 million annual base increase. - Americans with Disabilities (ADA) projects for local roads \$4 million annual base increase - o Aid for Cities with Populations under 5,000 \$19 million annually - o Aid for Large Cities \$19 million annually - Aid for Tribal Roads \$2.5 million annually
+These surcharges would raise an estimated \$57 million per year, and would be deposited in the Special Revenue Fund to fund transportation needs not eliqible for trunk highway funds: - o Greater Minnesota transit \$10 million annual base increase - Bike and pedestrian infrastructure, including Safe Routes to Schools administration \$2.5 million annual base increase. - o Americans with Disabilities (ADA) projects for local roads \$4 million annual base increase - o Aid for Cities with Populations under 5,000 \$19 million annually - Aid for Large Cities \$19 million annually - Aid for Tribal Roads \$2.5 million annually

-General fund revenues are reduced by \$6.58 million FY18-19 biennium due to increased petroleum refunds and income tax interactions with the registration tax.
+General fund revenues are reduced by \$6.61 million FY18-19 biennium due to increased petroleum refunds and income tax interactions with the registration tax.
 General fund appropriations increase by \$220,000 for the biennium for increased aid under M.S.
 270C.19 due to the increase in gas tax.

-Authorization for the sale of \$2 billion in trunk highway bonds over the next ten years.
-Debt service for these bonds is estimated to be \$18.1 million for the FY2018-19 biennium.
-This estimate increases to \$110.9 million for the FY2020-21 biennium.
+The sale of \$2 billion in trunk highway bonds is authorized over the next ten years.
+Debt service for these bonds is estimated to be \$22.2 million for the FY2018-19 biennium.
+This estimate increases to \$136.5 million for the FY2020-21 biennium.
 These estimates were provided by the Department of Minnesota Management and Budget.

-For the FY2020-21 biennium when the revenues are completely phased in, the increased revenue from the gross receipts and registration fees are forecast to increase expenditures for each transportation fund by about 25%.
-To illustrate the impact to taxpayers: the increases in the gross receipts tax, registration taxes and the registration surcharge will cost the average Minnesotan \$16 per month, or 54 cents per day, and the gross receipts tax on gasoline is projected to add an additional 16.3 cents to the price of a gallon of gasoline.
+For the FY2020-21 biennium, when the revenues are completely phased in, the increased revenue from the gross receipts and registration fees will increase expenditures for each transportation fund by about 25%.
+To illustrate the impact to taxpayers: the increases in the gross receipts, registration taxes and surcharge will cost the average Minnesotan \$16 per month, or 52 cents per day, and the gross receipts tax on gasoline is projected to add an additional 16.3 cents to the price of a gallon of gasoline.
 However, this proposal includes additional long-term sustainable funding and includes dedicated funds.